drhaz/drhaz.github.io/_pages/about.md

 ## Outside work

 I enjoy photography, swimming, sailing, traveling, and many other things.
-Updating and writing on a personal web page .... not that much.
+Updating and writing about all of that on a personal web page .... not that much.

 ### What is that bridge on the top of the site?